Eigenstate Thermalization in Long-Range Interacting Systems: Abstract

 \section{Abstract}

-Motivated by recent ion experiments on tunable long-range interacting quantum systems~[B.~Neyenhuis \textit{et al.}, Sci.~Adv.~\textbf{3}, 1 (2017)], we test the strong eigenstate thermalization hypothesis~(ETH) for systems with power-law interactions $\sim r^{-\alpha}$.
-We numerically demonstrate that the strong ETH typically holds for systems with $\alpha\geq 0.6$, which include Coulomb, monopole-dipole, and dipole-dipole interactions.
+Motivated by recent ion experiments on tunable long-range interacting quantum systems~[B.~Neyenhuis \textit{et al.}, \href{https://doi.org/10.1126/sciadv.1700672}{Sci.~Adv.~\textbf{3}, e1700672 (2017)}], we test the strong eigenstate thermalization hypothesis~(ETH) for systems with power-law interactions $\sim 1/r^{\alpha}$.
+We numerically demonstrate that the strong ETH typically holds at least for systems with $\alpha\geq 0.6$, which include Coulomb, monopole-dipole, and dipole-dipole interactions.
 Compared with short-range interacting systems, the eigenstate expectation value of a generic local observable is shown to deviate significantly from its microcanonical ensemble average for long-range interacting systems.
-We find that Srednicki's ansatz breaks down for $\alpha \lesssim 1.0$.
+We find that Srednicki's ansatz breaks down for $\alpha \lesssim 1.0$ at least for relatively large system sizes.